ThobesForBros/Wired-for-Perfection/perfectionism.md

 *BEST FRIEND and FRIEND exchange a glance.
 They know this routine.
 They’ve seen it before.*

 **BEST FRIEND**
 Look, man, we get it.
 You want to be the best.
-But killing yourself over numbers—whether it’s grades or weights—isn’t gonna make you excellent.
+But killing yourself over numbers—grades or weights—doesn’t make you excellent.
+ERROR

 *MC’s jaw tightens.
 He doesn’t respond.
 Instead, he racks the weights, panting.
 His legs shake as he stands.
 A moment of dizziness—*